Fast and slow surfactants in turbulence-driven bubble breakup: Effect of surfactant on bubble production across scales

-As stated above, the various cases with Tween20 show no differences with clean DI water despite a factor 2 reduction in surface tension, comparable to the reduction when using SDS in DI water or seawater, further highlighting that the increase in the number of sub-Hinze bubbles and the change in the power law observed here is not simply due to a reduction in surface tension and associated increase in Weber number.
+As stated above, the various cases with Tween 20 show no differences in counts when varying the concentration despite a reduction in surface tension comparable to the reduction when using SDS, highlighting that the increase in the number of sub-Hinze bubbles and the change in the power law observed here is not simply due to a reduction in surface tension and associated increase in Weber number.
+Tween 20 is non ionic and interactions between the surfactant and sea salt are therefore very limited.

 As hinted in the introduction and now demonstrated experimentally, the influence of surfactant on the break-up process is tightly linked to their adsorption time.
 Surfactants will only affect the breakup process if a significant amount can adsorb to the interface of a bubble between two successive fragmentation events.
-Indeed, during the stretching preceding fragmentation, a large amount of surface area is created and therefore the surfactant surface concentration on a newly formed bubble is less than the value at equilibrium with the bulk (see sketch in figure \ref{fig:1} (b)).
+Indeed, during the stretching preceding fragmentation, a large amount of surface area is created and therefore the surfactant surface concentration on a newly formed bubble is less than the value at equilibrium with the bulk (see sketch in figure \ref{fig:1} b).
 If the timescale for adsorption of surfactants to the interface $\tau_{\rm ads}$ is much longer than the typical time between fragmentation events, then after a few breakups, the bubbles will essentially behave as clean bubbles by successive dilutions.
-To quantify this effect, we introduce the Biot number \citep{tasoglu2008effect,pico2024surfactant}, comparing the typical time between breakup events $T_{\rm eddy}(d)$ to the adsorption timescale:
+We consider here a large scale turbulent time: the eddy turn over time at the integral length scale $T_{\rm eddy}(L_{\rm int})$ (equal to the integral time scale $T_{\text{int}}$) as the representative time for the turbulence break-up sequence to be compared to the adsorption process.
+To quantify the competition between turbulent transport and adsorption kinetics, we introduce a Biot number \citep{tasoglu2008effect,pico2024surfactant}, comparing the turbulence timescale to the adsorption timescale: